Business and History (CAP) in Chile: Santiago and Concepcion

 About the Program

-From the relaxed, art-loving city of Concepción to dynamic, cosmopolitan Santiago, with soaring mountain peaks and fertile valleys in between, students will experience a country with vibrant culture, fascinating history, and stunning natural beauty.
-Through courses in business and history, this summer program will explore what makes Chile’s economy one of the most stable and prosperous in Latin America, as well as examine how economic and political forces characteristic of the region as a whole have shaped the country.
-Visits to corporate sites and sustainable-development projects, as well as trips to historical and cultural sites, will allow for experiential learning and connect what is learned inside the classroom to life outside.
+From relaxed, art-loving Concepción to dynamic, cosmopolitan Santiago, with soaring mountain peaks and fertile valleys in between, students will experience a country with a vibrant culture, fascinating history, and stunning natural beauty.
+Through courses in business and history, this summer program will explore what makes Chile’s economy the most stable, prosperous, and competitive in Latin America while examining how regional economic and political forces have shaped the country.
+Corporate visits and travel to cultural and historical sites, as well as a service opportunity with a Chilean non-profit organization, will allow for experiential learning and connect what is learned inside the classroom to life outside.
+OPEN TO ALL MAJORS.

 "I would highly suggest going to Chile because it is a very unique cultural experience.
 There are a lot of fun things to do and places to go." - Summer 2017 Faculty-Led Program in Chile (HSS) Participant